 I had rabbits as I was growing up but it wasn't until my early twenties that I had my first house rabbit.
 He had impeccable behaviour and I was naive to think all bunnies were as well behaved; fast forward a few years and I can safely say all bunnies are different!

 I discovered the charity in 2012 as a friend had explained the benefits of adopting a rescue bunny rather than buying from a pet shop.
-I contacted David and Feona and became a Foster Carer, then got involved in supporting the charity in other ways, assisting at events.
+I contacted David and Feona and became a Foster Carer, then supported the charity in other ways, assisting at events.
 This way I could help to raise money for the charity as well as explain what we do.

 In early 2017, I decided to become a bit more involved and took on the role of Fundraising Manager.
 This was very rewarding as I could see how the work we did allowed the charity to grow.
 When David suggested becoming a Trustee, this sounded like a good option as it still allowed me to get really involved when required to support the management team.

 The best things about being involved with the charity are not just all the bunnies that you meet and help along the way, it is also the people you come into contact with.
 I have met some amazing people through volunteering with the charity; both members of the public who come along to events to specifically see us, to the volunteers that I work side by side with.
 It is a really rewarding charity to volunteer for and we always have space for people to join us, so what are you waiting for?